elizabethsiegle/remote-mcp-server-authless-chat-with-cal/README.md

 # Building a Remote MCP Server on Cloudflare (Without Auth)

 This example allows you to deploy a remote MCP server giving your MCP client access to your Google Calendar that doesn't require authentication on Cloudflare Workers.

+This MCP server can
+1. query your Google Calendar
+2. add an event to your GCal
+so you can do it directly from Cursor or Windsurf, leaving your coding flow uninterrupted!

 ## Get started: